blockchain-etl/hedera-etl/README.md

 #### Creating tables

-`terraform` CLI will be needed to create the tables. [terraform apply](scripts/create-tables.sh) can be used to create all the tables together.
+`terraform` CLI will be needed to create the tables.
+See [terraform docs](terraform/README.md) how to set them up.

 ### ETL to BigQuery